canonical/vanilla-framework/templates/docs/building-vanilla.md

   <li class="p-list-tree__item">yarn.lock</li>
 </ul>

+To provide the same browser support as Vanilla, you should also include [autoprefixer](https://www.npmjs.com/package/autoprefixer) in the build pipeline via [postcss-loader](https://www.npmjs.com/package/postcss-loader).

-For more options on configuring Webpack, for example minification and autoprefixing, refer to [the docs](https://webpack.js.org/concepts/).
+For more options on configuring Webpack, for example minification and autoprefixing, refer to [the Webpack documentation](https://webpack.js.org/concepts/).

 ### Gulp